B.A. in English and Global Studies (honors), University of Illinois, Urbana-Champaign (2015)

 M.A. in English, University of Pennsylvania (2018)

-My dissertation, The Agrarian Question in Literature and Politics across South Asia and Latin America, 1910s - Present, studies dispossession and radical politics in the literary imagination and Left discourse across rural India, Mexico, and Peru.
+My dissertation, Land and Revolution: Literatures in India and Latin America, studies dispossession and radical politics in the literary imagination in rural India, Mexico, and Peru.
 I examine fiction and non-fiction produced from the era of anti-colonial struggle and national liberation in the early-to-mid twentieth century, to the period of revolutionary upheaval in the global 1960s, and to the present moment of neoliberal enclosures and anti-systemic, counter-globalization movements.
+My dissertation research has been supported by the Foreign Language and Area Studies (FLAS) Fellowship for the study of Hindi (2019-20), and SAS Sylvia Brown Research Award (2020), the Center for the Advanced Study of India (CASI) at Penn (2021).

-My supplementary research interests include long histories of race and capitalism; caste and race; theories of the novel; critical development studies; and comparative Subaltern, Indigenous, and Peasant studies.
+My supplementary research interests include postcolonial studies; Third World and Global South Marxisms; long histories of caste, race, and capitalism; theories of the novel and the world-system; critical development studies; and comparative Peasant and Indigenous studies.

 I co-coordinated the Latitudes graduate working group from 2017-2019 and served as the Funding Librarian for the Graduate English Association for the 2018-19 school year.